udeyrishi/Logic/Readme.md

 Also note that the `$` has the highest precedence.
 For instance, in the above example, the value of `x` is first computed, and then xor-ed with `c` to get the Boolean function for `y`.
 So, the equivalent definition would be `let y = (a & b) ^ c;` (and not `a & (b ^ c)`, which would've been the case if you went `let y = a & b ^ c`).

 #### `;` (the semi-colon sign):
 Marks the end of line of code.
-The first whitespace separated word between two successive `;` will be interpreted as the command, and everything else will be passed as the arguments to that command.
+The first whitespace (if any) separated word between two successive `;` will be interpreted as the command, and everything else will be passed as the arguments to that command.

 #### `#` (the pound sign):
-A comment line.
+Everything that follows until a new line is a comment.

 ---
 Congrats, you made it through!
 I'll be adding more features, and keeping this Readme updated.
-If you have a suggestion, leave an issue.
-If you have an improvement, leave a PR.
+If you have any suggestions and/or improvements, please leave an issue or submit a PR.